We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 What a response strategy actually looks like

-The approach breaks down into a simple triage:
+The approach is a simple triage:

 - Positive reviews.
-A brief thank you that shows you read the specific review.
+A brief thank-you that shows you read the specific review.
 Two sentences.
 Builds community.

 With this triage system, a daily review session takes 10-15 minutes, not 2 hours.
 You focus on the reviews where engagement has the highest probability of changing your score, and you let the rest go.